hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/prestashop/warehouse.md

 2. **Comprehensive Tests:** The `test_prestawarehouse_inheritance` test checks the inheritance relationship. `test_prestawarehouse_init` now verifies the initialization of the class and the initial attributes.

-3. **Example Usage of Mock for Method Calls:** `test_prestawarehouse_some_method_called` demonstrates how to utilize the mocked `some_method` within `PrestaWarehouse` to test its behavior when calling that method.
+3. **Example Usage of Mock for Method Calls:** `test_prestawarehouse_some_method_called` demonStartes how to utilize the mocked `some_method` within `PrestaWarehouse` to test its behavior when calling that method.
 This correctly isolates the testing to the methods of interest in `PrestaWarehouse`.

 4. **Clearer Test Names:**  The test names are more descriptive and explicitly indicate the tested behavior.